salesforcecli/plugin-packaging/messages/package_version_create.md

 Applies to managed packages only.
 The uninstall script name.
 The uninstall script is an Apex class within this package that is run in the installing org after uninstallations of this package.

-# defaultVersionName

-versionName is blank in sfdx-project.json, so it will be set to this default value based on the versionNumber: %s

-# buildNumberResolvedForLatest

-Dependency on package %s was resolved to version number %s, branch %s, %s.

-# buildNumberResolvedForReleased

-Dependency on package %s was resolved to the released version number %s, %s.

 # InProgress

 Package version creation request status is '%s'.
 Run "sfdx force:package:version:create:report -i %s" to query for status.